isomorphic-software/smartclient-docs/classes/DSRequest.md

 Although this property can be set without any particular concerns (small datasets can be streamed just as readily as large ones), bear in mind that although streaming enables the processing of very large datasets, processing and downloading very large datasets in a normal client/server flow will very rarely give an acceptable user experience.
 Streaming is of more practical use in a batch setting - for example, a disconnected [export](#attr-dsrequestexporttofilesystem).

 Note that streaming requires specific server support; of SmartClient's built-in DataSource types, only `SQLDataSource` is able to stream results.
 This property is ignored by other DataSource types.
-If you wish to implement the necessary server-side behavior to support streaming with a custom DataSource, see the server-side Javadocs for `DSResponse.hasNextRecord()` and `DSResponse.nextRecordAsObject()`.
+If you wish to implement the necessary server-side behavior to support streaming with a custom DataSource, see the the server-side Javadocs for `DSResponse.hasNextRecord()` and `DSResponse.nextRecordAsObject()`.

 See also the server-side documentation for `DSResponse`, `SQLDataSource` and `StreamingResponseIterator`.

-Note, that streaming results does not support fields with ["concat" summary function](../reference_2.md#type-summaryfunction) on non-Oracle databases.
+Note, that streaming results does not support fields with ["concat" summary function](../reference.md#type-summaryfunction) on non-Oracle databases.
 Such fields will be skipped.

 **Flags**: IR